Laundry washing ball

 You just need to put the washing ball inside your washing machine drum along the clothes, and that is it.

 Your clothes will be washed and no harmful substance or bleach from detergents will finish up as part of the groundwater.

 You can even add some fragrance for a natural laundry scent.
 During the washing process, the fragrance is distributed throughout the laundry.

 Just remember that after 25 washes should you place your washing ball in the sun to reactivate the effect of the mineral and ceramic balls.

-The fragrances, bleaches and ingredients contained in detergents are a burden for the ecosystem.
+The fragrances, bleaches, and ingredients contained in detergents are a burden to the ecosystem.

 Additionally, many of these ingredients cause allergic reactions in humans.

 By using a laundry washing ball instead of detergents, you will be actively avoiding the pollution of the groundwater and protecting the environment sustainably.